Chapter 37: Inguinal Hernias

 The two types of collagen found to exist in a decreased ratio of the skin of inguinal hernia patients are

 Epidemiologic studies have identified risk factors that may predispose to a hernia.
 Microscopic examination of skin of inguinal hernia patients demonstrated significantly decreased ratios of type I to type III collagen.
 Type III collagen does not contribute to wound tensile strength as significantly as type I collagen.
 Additional analyses revealed disaggregated collagen tracts with decreased collagen fiber density in hernia patients’ skin.
 Collagen disorders, such as Ehlers-Danlos syndrome, are also associated with an increased incidence of hernia formation (Table 37-2).
 Recent studies have found an association between concentrations of extracellular matrix elements and hernia formation.
-Although a significant amount of work remains ...
+Although a significant amount of work remains to elucidate ...